SuperTux

 SuperTux is a free and open-source 2D side scrolling platform video game inspired by Nintendo's Super Mario Bros. series.
-The player character is Tux, the official mascot of the Linux kernel.
+Players control Tux, the mascot of the Linux kernel, through a variety of levels and worlds to rescue his girlfriend, Penny, from the evil Nolok.
+Originally developed for Linux operating systems, the game has since been ported to Windows, Mac OSX, Steam, and other platforms.